tlklein/oracle-clouddb-project/README.md

 - **Key Concepts**: Database performance tuning, indexing, query optimization, execution plans.

 ## Database Resources

-This repository also includes the following resources related to the IT Asset Management database and the AP schema:
+This repository also includes the following resources related to the IT Asset Management database, the AP schema, and database tables:

-- **IT Asset Management DB Diagram**
-  - `IT_Asset_Management_DB_Diagram.pdf`: A visual representation of the IT Asset Management database structure.
+- **IT Asset Management DB Diagram**: A visual representation of the IT Asset Management database structure.

-- **AP Schema Diagram**
-  - `AP_Schema_Diagram.pdf`: A visual representation of the AP schema.
+- **AP Schema Diagram**: A visual representation of the AP schema.
+- **Create ITAM & Murach Tables**: Use both folders called `student_create_itam` and `create_Murach_tables` to create the required database tables

 ## References
 The content and exercises in this repository are inspired by the following resource:

 - **Murach's Oracle SQL and PL/SQL for Developers (2nd Edition)** by Joel Murach.